Best CBD for Arthritis

 • Two gummies are one serving

 Charlotte’s Web offers the best CBD gummies for arthritis that we’ve found.
-While gummies aren’t what we’d reach for first; they’re more difficult to break down properly in the stomach, meaning you don’t consistently get the amount of CBD advertised, and they have a longer time to onset.
-Still, they’re extremely convenient and tasty and appeal to people who would rather chew medicine than swallow pills.
+Normally, gummies aren’t what we’d reach for first — they’re more difficult to break down properly in the stomach, meaning you don’t consistently get the amount of CBD advertised, and they have a longer time to onset.
+Still, they’re extremely convenient, tasty, and appealing to people who would rather chew medicine than swallow pills.
 What makes these recovery gummies unique is the addition of ginger and turmeric, two anti-inflammatory herbs.
 This is the only product on our list that contains ginger, with a surprisingly large amount of research backing up its benefits for osteoarthritis.
 Other tinctures and salves contain turmeric, but few other high-quality CBD gummies do.

 These gummies are ginger-flavored and provide 10mg of full-spectrum CBD, 25mg of ginger, and 53mg of curcuminoids.
 Despite being one of the only gummies to contain these ingredients, it’s important to note that all three active ingredients are present in very low doses.
 Ginger is generally successful in studies anywhere from 500mg to 4g daily, and a daily dose of turmeric for anti-inflammatory properties is closer to 500-1,500mg.
 Combined with the fact that a lot of CBD gummies contain 25-50mg CBD per gummy, and it takes two of Charlotte’s Web’s gummies to equal one serving, you’re not going to get a lot out of these.
 Something is better than nothing, though, and these could be a good option if your pain is on the milder side.